 For IPB, we are at a point in our development where Sustainability is a clear priority and will remain so for the foreseeable future.
-We therefore have a commitment to implement and embed a 'Climate First' Sustainability Strategy that meets our business and Member needs whilst delivering on our wider responsibilities.
+We therefore have a commitment to implement and embed a Sustainability Strategy that meets our business and Member needs whilst delivering on our wider responsibilities.

-Having completed a corporate sustainability assessment of our operations, IPB announced on 21 October 2021 that we have achieved an environmental, social and governance (ESG) Evaluation Score of 73/100 with S&P Global, which is the first such report by S&P for an Insurance Company in Ireland and EMEA Region.
-This score gave the company a baseline metric on which to develop our Board approved Climate First Sustainability Strategy.
-This Strategy consists of 6 key commitments;
+Having completed a corporate sustainability assessment of our operations, IPB announced on 21 October 2021 that we achieved an environmental, social and governance (ESG) Evaluation Score of 73/100 with S&P Global, which is the first such report by S&P for an Insurance Company in Ireland and EMEA Region.
+This evaluation score subsequently increased to 76 in December 2022.
+This score gave the company a baseline metric on which to develop our Board approved Sustainability Strategy.
+This Strategy consists of 6 key commitments: